doctor-entropy/log-analysis/README.md

 * `cd` into the directory where you downloaded the dataset and run `psql -d news -f newsdata.sql`

+#### Create View
+Create the below view to help with effecient SQL processing
+    `CREATE VIEW proc as SELECT RIGHT(path, -9) AS WHERE status = '200 OK' and path != '/'
+     GROUP BY log_slug
+     ORDER BY count DESC;`

 #### Running the script
 * Clone this repository and `cd` into it